 5. What to eat in the Cayman Islands?

 When it comes to the food scene of the Cayman Islands, it surely outperforms the rest of the Caribbean countries.
 Mixing herbs, fish, and fresh abundance to make special and flavourful recipes.
 Basically, even if you won’t enjoy anything here (which is very unlikely to happen), the food will make you want to come back.
 Turtle stew, fish rundown and coconut shrimp are the most loved dishes of the Cayman Islands among both visitors and local people.

-The Cayman Islands are known for white sandy beaches, perfect to relax and sunbathe.
-One of the most stunning beaches is located on Little Cayman island, which is one of the 3 largest islands.
-Through motorcycle, scooter, or hiring a car, you can get to the Point of Sand – the easiest place to visit Little Cayman – and you'll have the beach all to yourself and enjoy potentially one of the most beautiful beaches that you have ever seen.
-At Little Cayman – plan to see queen conch, stingrays, bonefish and hundreds of colourful coral fish of all forms.
+The Cayman Islands are known for white sandy beaches, perfect for relaxing and sunbathing.
+One of the most stunning beaches is located on Little Cayman Island.
+Through motorcycle, scooter, or hiring a car, you can get to the Point of Sand – the easiest place to visit in Little Cayman – and you'll have the beach all to yourself and enjoy potentially one of the most beautiful beaches that you have ever seen.
+At Little Cayman, plan to see queen conch, stingray, bonefish and hundreds of colourful coral fish of all forms.

 Another beach that definitely should be on your list is Smith Cove.
 Situated just south of George Town (the capital city) and officially known as Smith's Barcadere, this lovely beach has vibrant turquoise water surrounded by calcareous cliffs and offers public toilets, showers and even picnic benches.
 Basically, everything you need for a good time!